1 FAQs - Nootka Saunas

 This comes down to customer preference.
 Cedar has a natural resin in it that protects it from rotting so it’s not essential to seal the sauna.
 That being said, UV and weather will fade the colouring of the wood.
 If you want to preserve the original colouring of your western red cedar then we recommend sealing the interior and exterior of the sauna.

 Part of the health benefit associated with saunas is that the temperature change increases your heart rate.
 You should consult your physician or other health care professional before using our saunas to determine if it is right for your needs.
 This is particularly true if you (or your family) have a history of high blood pressure or heart disease, or if you have ever experienced chest pain when exercising or have experienced chest pain in the past month when not engaged in physical activity, smoke, have high cholesterol, are obese, or have a bone or joint problem that could be made worse by using a sauna.
-Do not sauna if your physician or health care provider advises against it.
 If you experience faintness, dizziness, pain or shortness of breath at any time while using the sauna you should stop immediately.
 Do not use the sauna under the influence or drugs or alcohol.

 In addition, customers should keep a fire extinguisher near the sauna and ensure that all combustible or flammable materials (towels, papers, etc.) are kept away from the heater or stove.